boyhaspa-star/onboarding-lite-life/README.md

-# for the second screen
+# for the default screen

 please refer to the assets/svg/ folder for the svg files